Air purifiers come in a lot of different designs and use a number of different technologies.

 How long should not be used in an occupied room and it should be allowed to completely dissipate before returning.

-Plasma clustering technologies are another way that are cleaners can be considered air sanitizers.
+Plasma clustering technologies are another way that air cleaners can be considered air sanitizers.

 Their method of releasing both negative and positive ions result in an instant reduction and sanitation of airborne pollutants.